 When the economy is already at full potential and unemployment is low, there is not much margin to grow.
 It doesn’t make economic sense to make further investment in staff and plants when the economy is at potential and if you don’t think demand is going to grow in proportion; that’s just not how an economy works.
 Instead the U.S. government has been left with expected loss of earnings in corporate tax revenue in the trillions for the years to come, with very little economic growth to justify it.
 Stockholders have become richer, but to create real growth, it’s the mass population that needs to become richer in order to increase consumption.
 Furthermore, significant tax cuts could have been useful option when the actual recession hits to give a new life to the struggling economy.
 That option is now off the table.

 Which brings us to our second point.
 In the last few years the economy has thrived, and low interest rates have facilitated access to capital.
 This has translated in many investing their newfound money in real estate instead of riskier ventures such as the stock market.
 In Canada we have seen record after record of multiple property ownership with real estate prices increasing to new heights.
 This was exacerbated by government policy: Between 2008 and 2012, the Conservative government progressively shortened the maximum amortization period — or the length of time over which homeowners can spread out their mortgage payments — from 35 years to 25.
-The policy was made to reduce debt of Canadian households, but its main consequence was that monthly mortgage payments were spread to two years instead of 30 or 35 years, effectively increasing them by more than 25 percent.
+The policy was made to reduce debt of Canadian households, but its main consequence was that monthly mortgage payments were amortized on 25 years instead of 30 or 35 years, effectively increasing them by more than 20 percent.
 In consequence, property owners started increasing their rent to keep their head above water.
 This has led Canada to have the highest rent increase of all OECD countries

 Source: OECD Economic Outlook, Volume 2017